Only to Be with You: Chart performance

 In Europe, "Only to Be with You" charted in Germany, Iceland, and the Netherlands.
 It first charted in Iceland, where it debuted and peaked at number 28 on the Íslenski Listinn Topp 40 on 14 April 1994.
 In Germany, the single first charted on 25 April 1999 and reached number 57 two weeks later, spending 13 weeks in the top 100.
 On the Netherlands' Single Top 100 ranking, the track entered at number 45 on 7 May 1994 and spent the next two weeks at its peak of number 44 before leaving the top 100.
 The song also charted in Australia and New Zealand, reaching number 18 in the former nation and number 24 in the latter; in Australia, it is the band's highest-charting single.

+Music video

+The accompanying music video for "Only to Be with You" was directed by Barry McGuire and produced by Gareth Francis for Oil Factory.
+It was released on 21 March 1994 and features a stylised black-and-white studio-based performance with touches of colour.